 Best of Both Worlds

 Let’s not forget, too, that companies have their corporate social responsibility to consider.
-They’ve a duty of care.
+They have a duty of care.
 We have to make sure we take care of our staff as well – to make sure they’re not put in harm’s way.

-At the same time, companies will have to continue carrying on projects, and to meet to make business decisions, so they can increase shareholder value.
+At the same time, companies will have to continue to carry on projects and to meet to make business decisions, so they can increase shareholder value.
 A remote, online project management toolset is the solution to that problem.
 It’s the best of both worlds.

 Philip Martin is CEO of Cora Systems.
 If you need to put in a portfolio or project management solution quickly – which can be configured remotely and have a system in place where you can track projects remotely – Cora Systems can install a first phase rapidly.
 It can be up and running almost immediately, with essential project work functionality, and the facility to do a more detailed implementation if needs be later on.
 To request a Cora PPM demo, see: https://corasystems.com/requestademo/